the1lab/1lab/src/1Lab/Resizing.lagda.md

 Ordinarily, the collection of all $\kappa$-small predicates on
 $\kappa$-small types lives in the next universe up, $\kappa^+$.
-This is because _predicates_ are not special in type theory: they are ordinary type families, that just so happen to be valued in \r{propositions}.
+This is because _predicates_ are not special in type theory: they are ordinary type families, that just so happen to be valued in [[propositions]].
 For most purposes we can work with this limitation: this is called **predicative mathematics**.
 But, for a few classes of theorems, predicativity is too restrictive: Even if we don't have a single